tencentyun/qcloud-documents/product/大数据与AI/Elasticsearch Service/最佳实践/使用 ELK 构建日志分析系统_intl.md

 3. Start Logstash

 Enter the directory logstash-5.6.4 where you unzip the Logstash package, execute the command and run Logstash in the background.
-Please enter the path customized by yourself as the path to the configuration file.
+Please enter the path customized by yourself as the path of the configuration file.

 ```